 4] Turn off Hyper-V

-Some users were experiencing this issue because of the Hyper-V service running in the background.
-If a virtual machine runs in the background, it continuously uses the CPU cores, which affects the performance of your system.
+Some users experienced this issue because the Hyper-V service was running in the background.
+If a virtual machine runs in the background, it continuously utilizes the CPU cores, which can negatively impact the performance of your system.
 Hence, turning off the Hyper-V may fix the issue.

 5] Disable Fast Startup

-According to the feedback of some affected users, disabling the Fast Startup in Windows 10 can fix the issue.
+According to the feedback of some affected users, disabling the Fast Startup in Windows can fix the issue.
 You can also try it.
 The Fast Startup boots a computer faster than the normal mode.
-Though it is a useful feature that reduces the boot-up time in Windows 10 computers, sometimes, it may create issues.
+Although it is a useful feature that reduces boot-up time in Windows computers, it may sometimes create issues.

 6] Drop frames and enable DirectX Video Acceleration (only for Windows Media Player)